nmogil/visionairy-app/project_docs/prd.md

 ### 1.1 Product Overview

 An online multiplayer party game where players compete by generating AI images in response to creative prompts.
-Players submit text prompts to OpenAI's DALL-E API to generate images that best match the round's question card.
+Players submit text prompts to FAL AI's Flux model to generate images that best match the round's question card.
 A rotating "Card Czar" judges the submissions, awarding points for the most entertaining, creative, or fitting images.
 The game features a complete web application with marketing pages, authentication flows, user dashboards, and real-time gameplay powered by Convex's reactive backend.

 ### 1.2 Key Technologies